jekaonemail/Vernam-Cipher/README.md

 # Vernam-Cipher
-Just cipher that help you encrypt and decrypt message buy key.
+Just cipher that help you encrypt and decrypt message by key.